 In December 2015, Energy Capital Partners approved a unit purchase program of up to \$100.0 million of SMLP common units (the "Purchase Program").
-Unit purchases, which commenced in December 2015 and concluded in June 2016, were made in open market transactions and had no impact on the total number of common units outstanding.
-Summit Investments acquired 151,160 common units and Energy Capital Partners acquired 5,915,827 common units under the Purchase Program.
+A wholly owned subsidiary of Summit Investments acquired 151,160 common units and Energy Capital Partners acquired 5,915,827 common units under the Purchase Program.
+The Purchase Program concluded in June 2016.